jfkonecn/.dotfiles/nvim/.config/nvim/README.md

     - [ripgrep](https://github.com/BurntSushi/ripgrep)
     - zig (for windows only)

-Note on windows you have to install visual studio with the c++ complier and then run a powershell instance through visual studio - using [scoop...](https://scoop.sh/) check if %USERPROFILE%\scoop\shims is in your path
+Note on windows you have to install visual studio with the c++ compiler and then run a powershell instance through visual studio - using [scoop...](https://scoop.sh/) check if %USERPROFILE%\scoop\shims is in your path